Generic Name: alemtuzumab

 - Advise patients that Lemtrada may cause hyperthyroid or hypothyroid disorders.

-- Advise patients to contact their healthcare provider if they experience symptoms reflective of a potential thyroid disorder such as unexplained weight loss or gain, fast heartbeat or palpitations, eye swelling, constipation, or feeling cold.
+- Advise patients to contact their healthcare provider if they experience symptoms reflective of a potential thyroid disorder such as unexplained weight loss or gain, fast heartbeat or palpitations, nervousness, worsening tiredness, eye swelling, constipation, or feeling cold.

 - Advise women of childbearing potential of the risks of pregnancy with concomitant thyroid disease.
 Advise women of childbearing potential to discuss pregnancy planning with their doctor.

-- Advise patients that infusion reactions can occur after they leave the infusion center [see Warnings and Precautions (5.2)].
+- Advise patients that infusion reactions can occur at the time of infusion or after they leave the infusion center [see Warnings and Precautions (5.2)].

-- Instruct the patient to remain at the infusion center for 2 hours after each Lemtrada infusion, or longer at the discretion of the physician.
-Advise patients that symptoms of infusion reactions may occur after they leave the infusion center and to report these symptoms to their doctor.
+- Instruct the patient to remain at the infusion center for 2 hours after each Lemtrada infusion, or longer at the discretion of the healthcare provider.
+Advise patients that symptoms of infusion reactions may occur after they leave the infusion center and to report these symptoms to their healthcare provider.

-- Advise patients to contact their healthcare provider promptly if they experience infusion reactions, which include swelling in the mouth or throat, difficulty breathing, weakness, abnormal heart rate (fast, slow, or irregular), chest pain, and rash.
+- Advise patients that their healthcare provider will monitor vital signs, including blood pressure, before and during the infusion and to contact their healthcare provider promptly if they experience infusion reactions, which include swelling in the mouth or throat, difficulty breathing, weakness, abnormal heart rate (fast, slow, or irregular), chest pain, rash, facial drooping, sudden severe headache, weakness on one side of the body, difficulty with speech, or neck pain.

 - Advise patients to report symptoms of thyroid cancer, including a new lump or swelling in the neck, pain in the front of the neck, hoarseness or other voice changes that do not go away, trouble swallowing or breathing, or a constant cough not due to a cold.